jonathanslenders/python-deployer/docs/examples/django-deployment.rst

 had a ``git__project_directory`` or ``virtual_env__location`` variable before?
 This is again some magic.
 It's a pattern that very offen occurs in this framework.
 Python has no easy way to write that you want to override a property of the nested class.
-We introduced double underscore expansion which tells Python that our case that if a member of a node class has double underscores in its name, it means that we are overriding a property of a nested node.
+We introduced :ref:`double underscore expansion
+<double-underscore-expansion>` which tells Python that in our case that if a
+member of a node class has double underscores in its name, it means that we are overriding a property of a nested node.
 In this case we override the ``location`` property of the ``virtual_env`` class of the parent and the value of ``project_directory`` of the nested ``git`` class.

 That's it.
 This script is executable and if you start it, you have a nice interactive shell from which you can run all the commands.